 1. Scooters are often seen as being "easy"

-Skateboarding takes a lot of skill and practice to master, so when people see someone riding a scooter it can be frustrating.
-Scooters are often seen as being much easier to ride than skateboards, which can make skateboarders feel like their hard work is going unnoticed.
+Skateboarding takes a lot of skill and practice to master, so when people see someone riding a scooter it's like they took the easy way out.
+Scooters are often seen as being much easier to ride than skateboards and get less respect because of this.

 2. Scooter riders are often younger

 Another reason why skateboarders hate scooters is because they are often ridden by younger kids.
-This can be annoying for older skateboarders who feel like they are being overshadowed by the younger generation.
+This can be annoying for older skateboarders who know the etiquette of the skate park and expect all to follow these unstated rules.
+Young kids with scooters don't learn these rules and often get in the way.

 4. Scooter riders often don't follow the rules

-Skateboarders are often very particular about following the rules of skating, so when scooter riders break these rules it can be infuriating.
-For example, scooter riders will often ride on sidewalks instead of using the skate park like they are supposed to.
+Skateboarders are often very particular about following the rules of skating, especially in skate parks.
+When scooter riders (especially the young and dumb riders) break these rules it can be infuriating.
+For example, scooter riders won't always take their turn and get in the way of a skateboarder while doing a trick.

 5. Scooters are often seen as a fad